c3333/cpp-docs.de-de/docs/mfc/reference/cmfcribbonslider-class.md

 ### <a name="parameters"></a>Parameter

 *nZoomIncrement*<br/>
-[in] Gibt den Zoomschritt des Schieberegler-Steuerelements an.
+[in] Gibt das Zoom-Inkrement des Schiebereglersteuerelements an.

 ## <a name="see-also"></a>Siehe auch